-The 2021 Collegiate Wind Competition will be held as a virtual event in June 2021.
-Thirteen competing teams and two learn-along teams will present their work to a remote panel of judges via webinar, with The Pennsylvania State University claiming top honors.
+The 2021 Collegiate Wind Competition was held as a virtual event June 2–11, 2021.
+Thirteen competing teams presented their work to a remote panel of judges via webinar, with The Pennsylvania State University claiming top honors.

-The 2021 competition challenges teams to research, design, and build a turbine for deployment in highly uncertain times with a great degree of unknown risks and delays.
-The 2021 competition also features a new Connection Creation Contest, in which teams conduct outreach within the wind industry, their local communities, and local media outlets.
+The 2021 competition challenged teams to research, design, and build a turbine for deployment in highly uncertain times with a great degree of unknown risks and delays.
+The 2021 competition also featured a new Connection Creation Contest, in which teams conducted outreach within the wind industry, their local communities, and local media outlets.

 Details on the 2021 competition are available in the CWC 2021 Rules and Requirements.

 Learn-along teams are a new feature of the 2021 competition.